gershwin-desktop/gershwin-documentation/GOALS.md

 ### Long term stable ABI

+The objective is that applications that are compiled today will still run in a few years without recompilation.

 * We do not want to fork or modify GNUstep core libs
     * We have tickets open to address where we have made small modifications to core libs that will be ported back to GNUstep
         * Such as examples include being able to restore applications by clicking a GNUstep app from the dock